Sure Dividend

 Business Overview

-Over the following decades, the company steadily brought new products to market.
-Soon, the company was the leading manufacturer across several healthcare categories, including baby powder, sanitary napkins, dental floss, and more.
+Over the following decades, the company steadily introduced new products to market.
+Soon, it was the leading manufacturer across several healthcare categories.

 Today, J&J is a global healthcare giant.
-It has a market capitalization of $424 billion.
+It has a market capitalization of $384billion.
 J&J is a mega-cap stock, a term to describe stocks with market caps above $200 billion.
 You can see our mega-cap stocks list here.

 Source: Investor Presentation